theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

   </div>
 </form>

-So how does this incoming clock signal connect to the ramp core to control the frequency?
-If you remember back to the ramp generator schematic, the transistor is the key component in controlling the frequency:
+So how can you connect this incoming clock signal to the ramp core and control the frequency?
+Remember back to the basic ramp generator schematic:

 ![An op-amp integrator with a transistor to discharge the capacitor](../static/juno/integrator-with-transistor.png)

-So to make the ramp core output a sawtooth that's the correct frequency the transistor should be turned on once for every cycle of the clock.
-So the clock needs to be wired up to control the transistor.

 For now, assume that the input voltage to the comparator is some constant voltage.
+The transistor is really the key component in determining the frequency - how often it turns on and resets the circuit determines the frequency.
+The clock signal is a series of on/off periods so you could use that to turn the transistor on and off for each cycle of the clock.

 If you were to connect the clock straight to the transistor then things wouldn't work quite right.
-Since the clock stays high for half of its cycle, that means that the transistor would stay on for half of its cycle!
-The capacitor wouldn't be able to charge for half of the time:
+Since the clock stays high for half of its cycle, that means that the transistor would stay on for half as cycle as well and the capacitor wouldn't be able to charge for half of the time:

 ![A dco with the clock directly connected, showing an output that's flat for half of the time](../static/juno/dco-no-diff.png)

-So there has to be something between the clock and the transistor.
-Think about what should happen - the transistor should only be turned on for a *very short* period of time to let the capacitor discharge and then it should turn off so the capacitor can start charging back up.
-That's what the VCO circuit did - the comparator was only on for the brief moment where the output voltage was above its threshold.
-What's needed in the DCO circuit is a *filter*.
+So there has to be some circuit between between the clock and the transistor that makes sure the transistor is only turned on for a *very short* period of time during the clock cycle to let the capacitor discharge.

 ## The RC differentiator

-A DCO can accomplish briefly turning on the transistor by filtering the clock using an [*RC differentiator*](https://www.electronics-tutorials.ws/rc/rc-differentiator.html)[^high-pass].
+You can build a circuit that detects sharp changes in an input signal- like the rising or falling edge of a clock- and outputs short voltage spikes.
+This circuit is called an [*RC differentiator*](https://www.electronics-tutorials.ws/rc/rc-differentiator.html)[^high-pass].
 That's a fancy word but it's a really simple circuit.
-Check out the circuit below and the animation to see how it transforms the square wave:
+Check out the circuit below and the animation to see its effect on the clock input:

 ![A schematic showing an RC differentiator transforming a clock signal into spikes](../static/juno/rcdiff.png)